eezstreet/SWATEliteForce/README.md

 # TABLE OF CONTENTS #
 1. How to Install
 2. Changes, Summarized
+3. Frequently Asked Questions (FAQ)
-3. Known Issues
+4. Known Issues
-4. Other Minor Changes
+5. Other Minor Changes
   - Gameplay
   - GUI
   - Equipment
   - Mission Changes
-5. How to play in Multiplayer
+6. How to play in Multiplayer
-6. Version History
+7. Version History
-7. Credits
+8. Credits
-8. License
+9. License

 # HOW TO INSTALL #
 Copy the folder containing this folder (SEF) into your SWAT 4 directory (the one containing Content and ContentExpansion).